arowla/single-page-app-tips-for-api-devs/PITCHME.md

 # Single Page Apps

-## What Every API developer should know
+## What an API developer should know

 _DC API Meetup, Sept.
 4 2018, Alison Rowland_
 ---